 Too Faced, a brand that prides itself on innovative makeup products and has a wide range of lines saw a huge annual turnover of $350m in 2019, whilst Illamasqua, a beauty brand whose tagline encourages the consumer to “Express your individuality” saw their profits rise to their largest yet at $50m.

-Meanwhile, a newcomer on the block, Black Opal Beauty, generated $15 million worth of sales by identifying a huge gap in the inclusive market – the under representation of undertones.
+Meanwhile, a newcomer on the block, Black Opal Beauty, generated $15 million worth of sales by identifying a huge gap in the inclusive market – the under-representation of undertones.
 Derek Wanner VP of Sales & Marketing for Black Opal explained: “Ethnic consumers not only had beauty aspirations but buying power left untapped by a beauty industry that did not cater to the diversity of skin tones and undertones.”

-Black and Ethnic Minority women agree that whilst the introduction of a range of different colors is a positive start, lines with an extended shade range are presenting new problems to address: Quantity over quality, and more specifically, undertones that have not been addressed as well as they could be, even with the influence of a brand like Fenty.
+Black and Ethnic Minority women agree that whilst the introduction of a range of different colours is a positive start, lines with an extended shade range are presenting new problems to address: Quantity over quality, and more specifically, undertones that have not been addressed as well as they could be, even with the influence of a brand like Fenty.

 VR, AR and tech partnerships

 In October 2019, Perfect Corp, the world’s leading AR company partnered with the Chinese eCommerce giant, Jack Ma’s Alibaba group, and integrated its YouCam Makeup AR virtual try-on technology into Taobao and Tmall Alibaba online shopping experiences.
-This brought new virtual try-outs to consumers in China.
-Just six months into using Perfect Corp’s AR technology, Alibaba revealed they had increased their conversion rate by 4x
+This brought new virtual tryouts to consumers in China.
+Just six months into using Perfect Corp’s AR technology, Alibaba revealed they had increased their conversion rate by 4x.

 (Source: AI Business)